 - Water spills.
 This pitcher has a flimsy lid; the water will spill if you fill it to the brim.

-Activated carbon block filters with sub-micron ratings go above and beyond mechanical filtration to remove extra particles.
-Mechanical filters function similarly to a screen door, keeping undesired elements out while allowing pure water to pass through.
-Cysts cannot pass through a carbon block filter’s pores that are smaller than one micron in size.
+Activated carbon block filters that have sub-micron ratings offer a filtration performance that goes beyond basic mechanical filtration.
+These filters function similar to a screen door—filtering out undesired elements while allowing clean water to pass through.
+Pores in a carbon block filter that are smaller than one micron effectively block cysts from passing through, ensuring safety.

-Charcoal activation is accomplished by superheating the charcoal at temperatures above 1000 degrees Fahrenheit without the presence of oxygen.
-The charcoal is then chemically treated with argon and nitrogen before being superheated again with the addition of oxygen and steam to create a porous structure.
-The porous structure of activated charcoal is the key factor contributing to charcoal water filters’ effectiveness.
+The activation process of charcoal involves superheating it to temperatures above 1000 degrees Fahrenheit without oxygen.
+Following this, the charcoal is chemically treated with argon and nitrogen before being superheated again with added oxygen and steam.
+This process gives the charcoal a porous structure, which is a critical component contributing to the effectiveness of charcoal water filters.

-The finer the filtration, the smaller the micron.
-Because of the low flow rate and pressure, pollutants have more time to park or cling to the carbon.
-The longer water spends in contact with the surface of a carbon filter, the more efficient the filtering.
+In essence, once water passes through a carbon filter, it functions like a parking lot—with pores for pollutants to “park” in.
+Given that the smaller the filtration, the finer the micron, low flow rates and pressures give pollutants ample time to park or cling to the carbon.
+The longer water remains in contact with the carbon filter’s surface, the more effective the filtration.

 What is the purpose of a carbon water filter?

-Most people are unaware that it is not just the water we drink that is important, but also the water we use to clean our clothes.
-Depending on the source, some water may contain contaminants that vaporize when you shower and may be harmful to your health.
-A whole-house water filter will encourage healthy skin and hair while assuring clean water for your family, plants, and pets.
+Most of us fail to realize the importance of not just the water we drink but also the water we use for everyday chores.
+Depending on its source, some water may contain contaminants that vaporize in your shower, potentially posing a health risk.
+A whole-house water filter ensures clean water for everyone and everything in your home—humans, pets, plants, and laundry alike.

-Activated charcoal is natural and effective in removing various toxins from water, such as volatile organic compounds and chlorine, without using chemicals or stripping the water of salts and minerals, which makes it an excellent material for water filters.
+Activated charcoal, being natural and effective, helps remove a range of toxins from water.
+These include volatile organic compounds and chlorine, and this is achieved without resorting to chemicals or stripping the water of salts and minerals.
+Therefore, it’s a great material for water filters.

-As you may recall from chemistry class, carbon-based organic impurities in water are attracted to the carbon in the charcoal, which readily bonds to these impurities.
-Other molecules, however, are not attracted to the carbon and thus pass past the filter, depending on their molecular weight and polarity.
+Remember how, in chemistry class, we learned that carbon-based organic impurities in water are drawn to the carbon in charcoal, which bonds readily with these impurities.
+Other molecules, however, depending on their molecular weight and polarity, are not attracted to the carbon and hence bypass the filter.

 What are the benefits of charcoal filters?

-Many water filtration systems are costly yet important investments for your home.
-On the other hand, charcoal filters are very cheap to manufacture, and the savings are passed on to the consumer.
+While many water filtration systems might seem like costly yet necessary investments for your home, charcoal filters are relatively inexpensive to produce, and these savings are often passed on to the consumer.

-Every six months, your charcoal water filter should be updated.
-However, this depends on how much water you consume and the water quality in your location.
-If you’re not sure, check the quality of your water, see if the taste has changed, and see if the flow rate has dropped.
-If you observe any of these symptoms, it’s time to update your filter.
+While the filters need to be replaced after the charcoal has been used, new parts are affordable and easy to obtain and install.
+Typically, your charcoal water filter should be updated every six months.
+However, this depends on your water consumption and the water quality in your area.
+If you’re unsure, monitor your water quality, check if the taste has changed, or see if the flow rate has decreased.
+If you notice any of these signs, it’s time to update your filter.

 Is a carbon filter useful?

-Carbon filters remove chlorine and other disinfection byproducts such as trihalomethanes and unpleasant tastes and aromas.
-Some are rated to reduce other pollutants by mechanically filtering them.
-If your water includes large quantities of inorganic chemicals and dissolved particles, a reverse osmosis device should be used to treat it.
+Carbon filters are effective at removing chlorine, unpleasant tastes, odors, and disinfection byproducts like trihalomethanes.
+Some are also rated to mechanically filter and reduce other contaminants.
+If your water contains high amounts of inorganic chemicals and dissolved particles, a reverse osmosis device would be more appropriate for treating it.

-- Dissolved solids and other inorganic chemicals are not removed.
+- Does not remove dissolved solids and other inorganic chemicals

 - Wood-based media